 Sounds simple, but the execution can get tricky.
 Here are a couple of examples:

-Exhibit B: For the last 6 years, you and your partner have enjoyed the hustle and bustle of big city life.
-But as you both reach your mid-30’s they starts dropping hints about “relocating” and “moving to the ‘burbs.”
-For a while you thought they was joking but they isn’t.
+Exhibit B: For the last 6 years, you both have enjoyed the hustle and bustle of big city life.
+But as you reach your mid-30’s, they start to drop hints about “relocating” and “moving to the ‘burbs.”
+For a while you thought they were joking but they aren’t.
 When you approach the topic directly, they said they assumed you’d always move to the suburbs when you were ready to have kids.
 You told them you expected kids to fit into the city lifestyle, not the other way around.
 To compromise would require you to forfeit a core part of your identity, so it would be something worthy of confrontation, lengthy discussion, and reaching a new solution.

 There’s a distinct difference here.
 Too often we get our wires crossed and have blowout fights about tiny details or lite discussion on heavy topics.
 And if you notice yourself making 'big deals' about 'small things' more and more often, ask yourself if it is connected to something bigger.
 Are you upset about something larger (but find it easier to project on a smaller behavior or action)?
 But always lead with the cardinal rule: Does this compromise go against my priorities and values?